-The EOC tests are used to sample a student's knowledge of subject-related concepts as specified in the North Carolina Standard Course of Study (NCSCOS) for English II, NC Math 1, and NC Math 3, and the North Carolina Essential Standards for Biology to provide a global estimate of the student's mastery of the material in the content area.
-The EOC tests were initiated in response to legislation passed by the North Carolina General Assembly-the North Carolina Elementary and Secondary Reform Act of 1984.
+The EOC tests are used to measure students' knowledge of subject-related concepts as specified in the NCSCOS for English II, NC Math 1, NC Math 3, and Biology to provide an estimate of the student's mastery of the material in the content area.
+The EOC tests were initiated in response to the North Carolina Elementary and Secondary Reform Act of 1984 passed by the North Carolina General Assembly.